edubart/nelua-lang/docs/pages/overview.md

 #### static_assert

-Used to throw compile time assertions:
+Used to throw compile-time assertions:

 ```nelua
 -- check the current Lua version in the preprocessor